yanghengtang/tp/docs/DeveloperGuide.md

 This section describes the delete specialisation/medical condition/prescription features.

 #### Implementation
-The deletion of a specialisation/medical condition/prescription to MediConnect is facilitated by 'LogicManager'.
-It extends 'Logic' and stores the mediConnectParser that parses the user input, and the model in which the command is executed.
+The deletion of a specialisation/medical condition/prescription to MediConnect is facilitated by `LogicManager`.
+It extends `Logic` and stores the `MediConnectParser` that parses the user input, and the model in which the command is executed.
 Additionally it implements the following operations:

 * `LogicManager#execute()` —  Executes the given user String input and returns a 'CommandResult'